 1. La Rhune

-Sacred summit, the Rhune (905m) is a legendary hike.
+Sacred summit, La Rhune (905m) is a legendary hike.
 It might not be the easiest, but as the local saying goes "if you make it to the top of the Rhune you'll make it up any Basque mountain".
 Make sure you're well-equipped before starting off from Ascain, Sare, Olhette or the Saint-Ignace pass.
-It will take 2 to 3 hours to the top, but the views towards the ocean and the Pyrenees are worth every step.
+It will take 2 to 3 hours to get to the top, but the view of the ocean and the Pyrenees are worth every step.

 You can also get to the top of the Rhune by rack-railway (single or return).